prichelle/integration.github.io/_posts/2021-01-25-APIC-OAuth-ThirdParty.md

+---
+layout: post
-# Third party OAuth provider with API Connect
+title: Third-party OAuth and API Connect
+subtitle: Protect your API using a third-party OAuth provider
+tags: [apic, oauth]
+comments: true
+category: apic
+---

 The aim of this post is to explain how to configure an third party OAuth provider with API Connect (v10).
-For simplicity the principle is illustrated using a OAuth ressource owner password grant.
+For simplicity the principle is illustrated using a OAuth resource owner password grant.

 The sections provided in this topic are:
 - how OpenId is supported
 - how the API Connect security principle
 - how the OAuth objects are configured
 - example test with IBM cloud AppId provider
-   - The example provided here is made with an OAuth ressource owner password grant.
+   - The example provided here is made with an OAuth resource owner password grant.
    - The test example made at the end has been done using IBM App ID as external OAuth provider [AppId getting started](https://cloud.ibm.com/docs/appid?topic=appid-getting-started).

-The last section provides references to ressources.
+The last section provides references to resources.

-If you are looking to get more insight on different way to protect your API with OAuth with API Connect as the OAutth provider please look at this very good lab [Manage your API with API Connect](https://github.com/ADesprets/bluemix-labs/blob/master/Lab%20API%20-%20Manage%20your%20APIs%20with%20API%20Connect/README-V10.md#table-of-content).
+If you are looking to get more insight on different way to protect your API with OAuth with API Connect as the OAuth provider please look at this very good lab [Manage your API with API Connect](https://github.com/ADesprets/bluemix-labs/blob/master/Lab%20API%20-%20Manage%20your%20APIs%20with%20API%20Connect/README-V10.md#table-of-content).

 ## OpenId support

 As described in [openid.net](https://openid.net/connect/) OpenId is a simple identity layer on top of the OAuth 2.0 protocol.
-When an application (f.e. web or mobile application) requests a token to an OIDC provider, it receives additionaly to the access token an id token (id_token).
+When an application (f.e. web or mobile application) requests a token to an OIDC provider, it receives additionally to the access token an id token (id_token).
 The id token contains information about the user that is accessing the resource.

 The access token is used by the application to get access to the resource through the API exposed by the gateway.

-The application can use the access token as security credentials (Bearer) to get additional information about the user by calling the userinfo of the OIDC provider.
+The application can use the access token as security credentials (Bearer) to get additional information about the user by calling the "userinfo" URL of the OIDC provider.

 If you configure API Connect to use an external OIDC provider, the application should get the access token from the external OIDC provider and use the access token to call the API exposed by the Gateway.
 The processing of the access token is the same as it would have been a normal OAuth2 provider.